dr-cs/databases/peer-eval.md

 # Peer Evaluation

 At the end of each phase, each team member should send me an email with the subject "CS 4400 Team N Phase M Peer Eval," where N is your team number and M is the project phase.
-The body of the email should list each team member with a grade adjustment factor in increments of .1 which indicates the proportion of work that team member contributed to the project.
-If each tem member contributed in equal proportion, each team member would get 1.0.
-The sum of the project contribution scores for each tem member must be equal to the number of team members.
-For example, if one team member gets 1.1, some other team mbmber must get 0.9.
+The body of the email should list each team member with a grade adjustment factor in increments of .05 which indicates the proportion of a team member's fair share of the work that the team member actually did.
+If each team member contributed their fari share, each team member would get 1.0.
+The sum of the project contribution factors for each tem member must be equal to the number of team members.
+For example, if one team membercontributed 110% of her fair share and gets 1.1, some other team member must must have done 90% of their fair share and gets 0.9 (or two team members get 0.95, etc).
 If any team member gets more than 1.1 or less than 0.9, please include a brief justification.

 Here's an example email for a fictitious Team 0, with five members: